 If you're less keen on water though, how about a day out on a bicycle made for two?
 Elan Valley is perhaps your best bet, where there is the option of tandem bike hire to get out and explore pretty lakeside trails (see: http://www.elanvalley.org.uk/explore/cycling/cycle-hire).
 For further ideas, our recent top 10 list of great Welsh experiences and activities is also well worth a closer look.

 If this year is the one to mark your feelings by asking the big question, you are going to need a location fit for a queen!
 So where are the most romantic places to propose in Wales?
 That’s a tricky question.
 Perhaps one of the peaks of the Brecon Beacons or Snowdonia National Park has to be the ultimate.
 Natural beauty is always handy for stirring the heart strings, so perhaps a spot such as a dramatic waterfall?
 Our previous blog on romantic Welsh locations has several suitable ideas to take their breath away.

 Of course, if your other half is a passionate foodie, then an excellent meal is a must on February 14th.
 Why not make this year extra special by combining this with a special gourmet break for the two of you?

-Here at Lake Country House, we always produce an exceptional menu for Valentine's Day, with the best of Welsh cuisine as part of a special romantic break.
-This includes breakfast, a delecable five-course dinner and one of our luxurious rooms.
-Of course, if you would like to add your own special extra treats such as chocolates, flowers or a spa session for two, all you have to do is say the word to our staff.
+Here at Lake Country House, we always produce an outstanding menu of seasonal favourites fit for any romantic occasion!
+Of course, if you would like to add your own special extra treats such as chocolates, flowers or a spa session for two for your stay, all you have to do is say the word to our staff.